Q.1. What is the age of a person who can contest the election for Lok Sabha in India?

 (b) Some criminals and persons with an unsound mind can be denied from casting their vote in rare situations.

-128) How has the interest of the voters in the election-related activities increased in recent years in India?
+Q.33.
+How has the interest of the voters in election-related activities increased in recent years in India?

-129) (a) What is the importance of the election campaign? (b) Which values should contestants keep in mind during election campaign
+Q.34. (a) What is the importance of the election campaign? (b) Which values should contestants keep in mind during the election campaign

 (b) It is the strength of our electoral system which has given the power to the Election Commission to refuse or to accept the advice of the ruling party about the election dates.